 What sets Connacht apart from Ireland's celebrated southwest is a sense of earned remoteness.
 There are no bottlenecks at the booking page and no convoys of buggies clogging fairways.

-Golf here is played the way it was meant to be played - by walking the links with the Atlantic at your back and four seasons in a day as the norm.
+Golf here is played the way it was meant to be played - walking the links with the Atlantic at your back and four seasons in a day as the norm.
 For golfers willing to venture west of the Shannon, the rewards can be extraordinary.

 Carne Golf Links is the headline act.
 Sitting on the remote Mullet Peninsula in north Mayo, it is one of the most extraordinary golf experiences in Ireland β raw, untamed, and set in the biggest dune system on the island.